simplifipay/ios-sdks/README.md

 The SimpliFi SDK requires a minimum iOS version of 13.0 or later.
 Please ensure that your project's deployment target is set accordingly.

 ## SDK Initialization
-Before using the SimpliFi SDKs, you need to initialize the SDK with the base URL and other necessary configurations.
+Before using the SimpliFi SDKs, you need to initialize the SDK with the base URL.
 To initialize the SDK, use the following method:

 ### `SFCore.initialize(baseUrl: String)`